 Many dogs with food allergies show skin-related symptoms first.
 Common signs include itching, licking, chewing at the feet, recurrent ear problems, skin infections, and irritation around the face, belly, or rear.
 Some dogs also have vomiting, diarrhea, or other digestive upset.

-Because these symptoms overlap with environmental allergies, parasites, and other skin or digestive problems, food allergies are not something you can confirm from symptoms alone.
+Because these symptoms overlap with environmental allergies, parasites, and other skin or digestive problems, feeding choice allergies are not something you can confirm from warning signs alone.

 How Food Allergies Are Diagnosed